percona/percona-server-mongodb-operator/source/monitoring.rst

-As you can see, because we use the ``stringData`` type when creating the Secrets object, all values for each key/value pair are stated in plain text format convenient from the user's point of view.
+As you can see, because we use the ``stringData`` type when creating the Secrets object, all values for each key/value pair are stated in plain text format which is convenient from the user's point of view.
 But the resulting Secrets object contains passwords stored as ``data`` - i.e., base64-encoded strings.
 If you want to update any field, you'll need to encode the value into base64 format.
 To do this, you can run ``echo -n "password" | base64`` in your local